-Finally, learn many ways to manage and reduce stress by using stress-relieving techniques and therapies.
-These techniques and therapies include self-awareness, cognitive restructuring, sound healing and music therapy, meditation, nature, imagery, biofeedback, art and dance.
+You may think you don't have a lot of control over the stress in your life, but you have more control than you might think.
+There are many ways to manage and reduce stress by using stress-relieving techniques and therapies.
+The goal of this course is to provide an overview of the techniques and therapies to reduce and manage stress, which include self-awareness, cognitive restructuring, sound healing and music therapy, meditation, nature, imagery, biofeedback, art, and dance.

-Cyndie Koopsen, RN, BSN, MBA, HNB-BC, RN-BC, HWNC-BC is a nurse who has cared for patients in acute care settings, community clinics, and the home.
+Cyndie Koopsen is a nurse who has cared for patients in acute care settings, community clinics, and the home.
 Her professional nursing career has involved nursing executive leadership and administration, staff development and education, community education and wellness, and holistic care.
 She has designed, developed, and presented numerous educational programs for audiences covering integrative health, promotion and wellness, and chronic disease management and prevention.
-She is the co-author of Spirituality, Health, and Healing and Integrative Health: A Holistic Approach for Health Professionals.
+She is the co-author of "Spirituality, Health, and Healing and Integrative Health: A Holistic Approach for Health Professionals."

-Caroline Young, MPH, has an extensive public health background that includes experience in research, workshop presentations in various areas of health care, and online and onsite teaching.
-She has expertise in holistic community health and wellness program design, development, marketing, implementation, and evaluation.
-She has also designed, developed, and presented integrative health programs for culturally diverse populations, senior populations, and faith communities.
-She is the co-author of Spirituality, Health, and Healing and Integrative Health: A Holistic Approach for Health Professionals.
+Caroline Young, M.P.H., has an extensive public health background that includes research experience, workshop presentations, and instruction.
+She has designed, developed, and instructed numerous integrative health programs for diverse populations, senior populations, and faith communities.
+Young is the co-author of "Spirituality, Health, and Healing and Integrative Health: A Holistic Approach for Health Professionals."

-There are no prerequisites for this course.
+There are no prerequisites to take this course.

 The Certificate in Stress Management consists of a total of nine lessons.
 You must complete all lessons to receive your certificate.

 To complete each lesson, click on the lesson title that you would like to complete.
 When you are ready to take the final for each lesson, proceed to the Finals section and select the final you wish to take.